-Ellis Hesketh (2nd Year French) and Kitty Farrell-Roberts(2nd Year Philosophy and Theology)

-One of the biggest advantages of sharing a set is its practicality: the second-year sets are located in Garden Quad which is right in the heart of College, meaning you can see people really easily.
+Set Experience Ellis Hesketh (former student in French) and Kitty Farrell-Roberts (former student in Theology): One of the biggest advantages of sharing a set is its practicality: the second-year sets are located in Garden Quad, which is right in the heart of College, meaning you get the bonus of having plenty of freshers living around you, and a kitchenette in the building.

+can see people really easily.
 It also means you can share more things with your roommate: not only do you share a large living space, but you can share things like appliances (kettle, fridge) as well.
 With the stress of term, sharing a set is really fun since you've always got someone to chat to; the shared living room makes it easy to invite friends around and the separate bedrooms ensure that you have enough personal-space.

-Third Year

-College Flat Off-Site from Holly Winch (3rd Year Classics)

-I'm in my third year and I live in Stav (flats on Staverton Road), which is Trinity's offsite property in the north of Oxford.
+Third Year College Flat Off-Site from Holly Winch (former student in Classics): I'm in my third year and I live in Stav (flats on Staverton Road), which is Trinity's offsite property in the north of Oxford.
 It's a little way out of the city centre, so most people cycle in - but it's only about 15/20 mins walk and there's a bus for when you accidentally sleep in!
 I live in a flat with three of my friends, and pretty much all my friends live less than a couple of minutes away, so it's really easy to have people over.
 I think one of the best things about the offsite accommodation is having your own kitchen.
 Although I had already developed my talents in cooking kettle pasta in my first two years (or just going to the canteen), it's so nice to be able to cook proper meals and to have little dinner parties with your friends!